syncfusion-content/javascript-docs/js/api/ejTreeView.md

 metacontent:
 ---

-The TreeView can be easily configured with the DOM element, such as div or ul. you can create a TreeView with a highly customizable look and feel.
+The TreeView can be easily configured with the DOM element, such as div or ul.
+You can create a TreeView with a highly customizable look and feel.